AgilionApps/all-things-agilion/README.md

 ##Values

 ###High Standards
 Agilion values people and results.
 Happy people produce high quality work.
+Agilion sets high standards and encourages continuous progression and stretch goals in all that we do.
+We encourage progress over perfectionism.
 Constant progress leads to happiness and fulfillment.
-Agilion sets high standards and encourages continuous progression and stretch goals in all that we do.

 ###Respectful communication
 Concise, clear and consistent communication is key to product and team success.
 Regularly scheduled communications between Agilion and customers builds trust.

 ###Simplicity
-The height of knowledge cultivation and understanding problems leads to simplicity in solutions and actions.
 We seek simplicity in our product designs, user interactions, technical solutions, communications, processes.
 Simplicity isn't always easy, and sometimes the path is complex to navigate, but ultimately we strive towards simplicity as a cornerstone for getting things done.

 ###Focus
-The art of triaging priorities and setting one main goal or objective at a time allows the team to progress faster on the most important things with fewer distractions.
+The art of triaging priorities and setting one main goal or objective at a time allows the team to go faster on the most important things with fewer distractions.
 Focus leads to quality results.

 ###Repeatable process
 Agilion is a highly innovative and creative agency.
 We value repeatable and predictable processes that allows us to focus on our highest level work and minimize risks associated with delivering new products.